MaterializeInc/materialize/doc/user/content/sql/alter-owner.md

 ## Details

-In order to alter the ownership of an object, you must be a member of the new owner role.
+You must be a member of the new owner role to alter the ownership of an object.

 ## Examples